-For free calling using WiFi check into the apps provided by Skype, Vonage or others.
+For free calling using WiFi check into the apps provided by Skype, Vonage, WhatsApp or others.
 As a Vonage residential customer, I can use their Vonage Extensions app and call free, with no roaming charges, using WiFi and putting the phone in Airplane mode.

 I would print out any hotel confirmations or at least email them to yourself, so you can access them on your phone.
 You never know if you might not have cellular service or WiFi to be able to search online.

 Global Entry is a wonderful way to speed up Customs upon your return.
 It is good for five years by paying a fee.
+You can renew online!
 With this you can also get TSA PreCheck which helps you with security on the front end, by not having to take off shoes, take out liquids or remove computers from your bags.
 Having TSA PreCheck is a great idea right now as airline traffic is way up and the security lines can be very long particularly near holiday travel times.

 For car rentals, hotels, vacation packages and cruises use sites like AARP or Costco for great discounts.
-You can also check out car rental discounts after you book a flight, say on Southwest.
+You can also check out car rental discounts or hotel discount after you book a flight, say on Southwest.
 I find that the earlier you book, the better the rates.
 You can choose the rental company and the type of car by the ones offering the best rate.
 AAA is another good site for travel deals for its members.

 When traveling by air, make sure to check for your departure terminal before you head to the airport.
 For example in Chicago, United’s international departures leave from Terminal 1, but many carriers leave from the International Terminal.
 Check the monitors for any gate changes.
 I had one recently in Amsterdam where I had checked in and went to the gate and found it had been changed.
 When traveling by train, check the boards for departure times.
 I always double or triple check by asking the conductor, or even other passengers, if I am on the right platform or in the right car.
 Getting there a little early is always advisable.
-I just left Prague and the platform announcement was close to the time of departure.
+I had an experience in Prague when the platform announcement was very close to the time of departure.
 You have to be able to act and move quickly to get to the gate on time.

 An airline club membership can be great.
 You can get food, drinks, newspapers and magazines and free WiFi and sit in a comfortable setting while waiting to board.